 In addition to our CEO and CIO, we currently employ a CFO and CCO, a credit analyst, a director and a manager of portfolio administration, a manager of Information Technology and a manager of Investor Relations.
-As we grow, we will selectively add experienced staff both to enhance our sourcing of assets and our monitoring of portfolio companies.
-We have identified several potential experienced origination and portfolio management team members with whom members of our senior management have worked previously as possible additions to our team following the closing of this offering.
+As we grow, we will selectively add experienced staff to enhance both our sourcing of assets and our monitoring of portfolio companies.
+We have identified several potential experienced origination and portfolio management team members with whom members of our senior management have worked previously as possible additions to our team.
 In addition, we will add junior staffing as necessary.

-Our wholly-owned portfolio company, Katonah Debt Advisors, employs a highly experienced team of 10 investment professionals, all of whom are officers of the Company.
-The three portfolio managers at Katonah Debt Advisors average more than 20 years of credit, investment and securitization experience.
-The seven credit analysts at Katonah Debt Advisors average approximately 15 years of experience.
+Our wholly-owned portfolio company, Katonah Debt Advisors, employs a highly experienced team of 11 investment professionals, all of whom are officers of the Company.
+The Managing Director and two portfolio managers at Katonah Debt Advisors average more than 20 years of credit, investment and securitization experience.
+The eight credit analysts at Katonah Debt Advisors average approximately 15 years of experience.
 Katonah Debt Advisors will continue to add to its staff as it increases its assets under management.
 We will utilize the Katonah Debt Advisors team to assist both our origination and credit evaluation and monitoring efforts.